pyrander/kong-plugin-custom-request-transformation/README.md

     }
 }
 ```
-+ this will copy the Traceid header field to a field named traceId inside the object field meta on added to the body, thi ssupport multiple nesting on the body, creating objects if required: syntax root.child.grandchild.<any nesting level>.targetfield on the left side of the :
++ this will copy the Traceid header field to a field named traceId inside the object field meta on added to the body, this support multiple nesting on the body, creating objects if required: syntax root.child.grandchild.<any nesting level>.targetfield on the left side of the :

 ##### you can wrap your body by registering the wrap body field.